Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 To use the host just create a new C# class library and reference the [NServiceBus.Host NuGet package](https://www.nuget.org/packages/NServiceBus.Host/).
 The package also creates an example endpoint configuration and sets the NServiceBus.Host.exe as the startup project for the endpoint.

-## Configuring your endpoint
+## Configuring the endpoint

 The `NServiceBus.Host.exe` scans the runtime directory for assemblies containing a class that implements the `IConfigureThisEndpoint` interface.
 This class will contain the configuration for this endpoint.
 You can read more on how NServiceBus does [assembly scanning](/nservicebus/hosting/assembly-scanning.md).

-If you want to avoid the scanning process you can explicitly configure the type of your endpoint configuration by adding the following to the `NServiceBus.Host.exe.config` file.
+If you want to avoid the scanning process you can explicitly configure the type of the endpoint configuration by adding the following to the `NServiceBus.Host.exe.config` file.
 The below example show the exact syntax:

 snippet:ExplicitHostConfigType